Leasing of properties intended for housing

-Please note that the ruling of TS 1312/2020 (cassation appeal 1434/2019), based on the distinction between declaration and self-assessment, established as an interpretative criterion in relation to the wording prior to July 11, 2021, which provided that the 60 percent reduction "was only applicable with respect to the income declared by the taxpayer", that said reduction not was lost for not having included the income in the self-assessment and, therefore, that taxpayers could, when regularized, include undeclared income and request the application of the 60 percent reduction on the resulting net income.
+Please note that the ruling of TS 1312/2020 (cassation appeal 1434/2019), based on the distinction between declaration and self-assessment, established as an interpretative criterion in relation to the wording prior to July 11, 2021, which provided that the 60% reduction "was only applicable with respect to the income declared by the taxpayer", that said reduction was not lost due to not having included the income in the self-assessment and, therefore , that taxpayers could, upon being regularized, include undeclared income and request the application of the 60 percent reduction on the resulting net income.

 As a consequence of the aforementioned interpretative criterion established by the ruling of TS 1312/2020 and, in order to definitively clarify that the reduction for the lease of real estate intended for housing cannot be applied to the positive net return calculated during the processing of verification procedure, the wording of article 23.2 of the Personal Income Tax Law has been modified, with effect from July 11, 2021, by article.3.three of the Law 11/2021, of July 9, on measures to prevent and combat tax fraud, transposing Council Directive ( EU ) 2016/1164, of July 12 of 2016, which establishes rules against tax avoidance practices that directly affect the functioning of the internal market, modifying various tax rules and the regulation of gambling.